stkr89/skeleton/README.md

 # Skeleton

-Skeleton is a dead simple http client with support for `GET`, `POST`, `PUT`, `DELETE` methods.
+Skeleton is a dead simple and beginner friendly http client with support for `GET`, `POST`, `PUT`, `DELETE` methods.
 It supports following authentication types:

 - Basic
 - Bearer Token